Dr-dyrane/simple_shell/README.md

 ## Built-in Commands

-The Simple Shell also includes some built-in commands:
+This Shell also includes some built-in commands:

 ```txt
 cd - To Change the current working directory.